-Newly-released research in the US medical journal, Paediatrics, has shown that allowing babies to sleep in child car seats and capsules in contexts other than usual travel exposes infants to an increased risk of sudden death.
+Research released in the US medical journal, Paediatrics in 2021, showed that allowing babies to sleep in child car seats and capsules in contexts other than usual travel exposes infants to an increased risk of sudden death.

 Analysing 2004–2014 US National Center for Fatality Review and Prevention data, the researchers found that of 11,779 infant sleep-related deaths during this period, 348 occurred in sitting devices, and of those 348, 62.9 % occurred in a child car seat.